-During the past fiscal year, the Board of Directors held five meetings.
-In addition, the Audit Committee held eight meetings, the Compensation Committee held two meetings, the Nominating and Corporate Governance Committee held five meetings, the Executive Committee held five meetings and the Technology and Innovation Committee held three meetings in the 2009 fiscal year.
-During fiscal 2009, each of our directors attended at least 75% of the aggregate of the number of Board of Directors meetings held during the time he was serving as a director and meetings held by all committees on which he then served.
-During fiscal 2009, our directors who are not our employees, which we refer to as Non-Employee Directors, held one meeting without management present.
+During the past fiscal year, the Board of Directors held eight meetings.
+In addition, the Audit Committee held eight meetings, the Management Resources and Compensation Committee held four meetings, the Nominating and Corporate Governance Committee held five meetings and the Technology and Innovation Committee held four meetings in the 2012 fiscal year.
+During fiscal 2012, each of our directors attended at least 75% of the aggregate of the number of Board of Directors meetings held during the time he was serving as a director and meetings held by all committees on which he then served.
+During fiscal 2012, our directors who are not our employees, which we refer to as Non-Employee Directors, held two meetings without management present.
 Executive sessions of the Non-Employee Directors are generally held in conjunction with regularly scheduled meetings of the Board of Directors.
 At other times, such meetings may be held at the request of any Non-Employee Director.
-The presiding director of each such executive session is elected by the Non-Employee Directors or with the independent directors as a group as described below under the heading "Communicating with the Independent Directors."
+The presiding director of each such executive session is elected by the Non-Employee Directors who attend such executive session.
+Shareholders and other interested parties may communicate directly with the presiding directors or with the independent directors as a group as described below under the heading "Communicating with the Independent Directors."